 Aruba is truly one happy island.
 We came here with friends and had an absolute blast!
 The people here are so friendly and helpful.
 We got a ride from a local to the grocery store because we were lost, how nice?!
-Anyway, below are our recommendations for where to go and what to see without breaking the bank!
+Anyway, below are our recommendations for visiting Aruba on a budget.
+Where to go and what to see without breaking the bank!

 Where to Stay

 We recommend finding an Airbnb first.
 Most likely the prices will be cheaper than the resorts.
 We stayed at the Caribbean Palm Village which is a apartment/condo style complex with two pools and complimentary shuttle to the beach.
 We paid under $100 per night here!

 Lesson learned: rent a vehicle, Jeep if you can.
 The island is small enough that it’s hard to get lost so exploring on your own is less intimidating.
 The taxis start adding up once you start hopping around from spot to spot.
 So rent a car!
 It’ll be worth it.

 The reason we recommend an Airbnb and not an all inclusive resort is because the food here is so good!
 Every restaurant had a fresh catch of the day and each time it was delicious!